gematik/poc-dsr-ios/README.md

 To build the application use either `fastlane` on command line or open the Xcode Project `App/dsrpoc.xcodeproj`.

-The PoC Endpoints are not reachable by this demo as there is an API key to use.
+The PoC Endpoints are not reachable by this demo as there is an API key to use (you need to fill `development.env`, example within `development.env.default`).
 Please contact us if you want to test this.

+The repository contains a certificate and a private key to mimic an eGK in software.

 ## License